 In the shed was Class 9F 92203 undergoing what looked like a full piston and valve overhaul.
 David Shepherd, the wildlife artist, bought this loco directly from BR.
 He recently sold it to the North Norfolk Railway.
 It was one of the first batch of Class 9F’s allocated to 82F Bath Green Park in the Summer of 1960.
 They worked heavily loaded Summer dated trains over the Somerset and Dorset single-handed.

 In an adjacent road was another once familiar sight to me during my youth trainspotting on the Kings Cross suburban network .
 This was Class 31 D5631 (tops number 31207).
 When new, it was allocated to 32A Norwich Thorpe depot.
 In the yard was Class 46 D182 in an early version of the BR corporate blue livery with half a yellow front.

 The station Sheringham looked superb!
-The buffet where we took refreshment was good too, selling a variety of good fare.
+The buffet where we took refreshments was good too, selling a variety of good fare.
 I love the features at this station with vintage enamel advert and BR Eastern Region dark blue signs.
-After a full examination of the station it was back on board for our final trip back to Holt behind BR Standard Class 4 2-6-0 76084.
+After a full examination of the station it was back on board for our final train ride back to Holt behind BR Standard Class 4 2-6-0 76084.

-    Following our arrival at Holt, LNER B12 8572 appeared and we watched as it took on water.
+Following our arrival at Holt station, LNER B12 8572 appeared and we watched as it took on water.
 At this point inter-heritage railway friendly liaison was conducted as we chatted with Ben, the driver of 8572.

 Read about my trip on the Mid Norfolk Railway which took place on the same weekend as this trip.